Problems we have seen and possible solutions.

 It is not entirely crazy to just re-install Git, using a method that leaves it in a more conventional location, and to pay very close attention to where it’s being installed.
 Live and learn.

-I’m pretty sure that most cases of RStudio not automatically detecting the Git executable stem from problems with
+Some cases of RStudio not automatically detecting the Git executable stem from problems with

-PATH.
 This is the set of directories where your computer will look for executables, such as Git (today) or

-make (later in this course).
 Certain methods of Git installation, especially on Windows and/or older OSes, have a higher tendency to put Git in an unconventional location or to fail to add the relevant directory to

 How to see your